 - Unemployment benefits and compensation

 What about a Chapter 13 filing?
-That is more complex, and in almost all cases requires an attorney, which makes it more expensive than Chapter 7.
+That is more complex, and in almost all cases require an attorney, which makes it more expensive than Chapter 7.
 Expect to spend closer to $6,000 for court costs and attorney fees.

 Waived Bankruptcy Filing Fee

 Low-income individuals may be able to pay the $338 filing fee in installments, or have the fee waived completely.
-These individuals are on the path to a cheap bankruptcy.
+These individuals are on the path to a low-cost bankruptcy.

 To have the fee waived, you must show that your income is below 150% of the poverty level for your family size in your state, and that you cannot pay the fee in installments.
 Fill out and file Form 103B: Application to Have the Chapter 7 Filing Fee Waived.

 If you don’t qualify to have the fee waived, you could apply to have the fee paid in installments, which spreads the cost over as many as four payments.
 For this approach, file Form 103A, Application to Pay the Filing Fee in Installments.
 On the application, you must state you cannot pay the entire fee.
 You then offer a payment plan, but it cannot exceed four payments or extend longer than 120 days after filing.